yratof/CheckList/coder_checklist.md

 ---

 ## Optimize
 The server has PageSpeed built into it now, so your assets will be served as a compressed / cached version of itself.
-If you run into any issues, put this [Link to gist](#) in your **.htaccess** file.
+If you run into any issues, put this [PageSpeed off Gist](https://gist.githubusercontent.com/yratof/11248706/raw/82decc84cd960fcf7bcf425a8386b679f514ed63/.htaccess) in your **.htaccess** file.

 ---